Casco Public Records Directory

 Arrest Records

 Arrest records for residents of the area are kept by both the Cumberland County Sheriff's Office and local police departments throughout Cumberland County.
-Anyone seeking these records—whether residents or attorneys—can request them by contacting the appropriate law enforcement agency.
+Anyone seeking these records - whether residents or attorneys - can request them by contacting the appropriate law enforcement agency.
 The records typically contain the arrestee's name, arrest date, charges filed, and which agency made the arrest.
 The Maine Freedom of Access Act governs public access to these documents, establishing the framework for transparency and accountability in how local law enforcement operates.

 Court Records

 Legal matters involving the town of Casco fall under the jurisdiction of Cumberland County Superior Court, located at 205 Newbury Street, Portland, ME 04101.
-This court handles the full spectrum of civil and criminal cases, from real estate disputes and contract issues to personal injury claims.
+This court handles the range of civil and criminal cases, from real estate disputes and contract issues to personal injury claims.
 For smaller claims and traffic-related proceedings, residents typically appear before the Maine District Court, also situated in Portland, which is the primary venue for these more routine matters affecting the community.

 Criminal Records

 Criminal records in Cumberland County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by the Cumberland County Sheriff's Office, local police departments, and the Maine State Police.
 Residents can conduct background checks through the Maine Bureau of Identification, which provides access to statewide criminal history information.
 The bureau ensures that Cumberland County residents have access to accurate and up-to-date criminal records for employment, housing, and other purposes.

 Public Records Access

 The Town of Casco maintains its public records database with access available through the official municipal website at https://cascomaine.org/.
 Residents and other interested parties can review town council meeting minutes, zoning and land use regulations, public notices, and various other municipal documents.
-For real estate and property-related records covering the area, the Cumberland County Registry of Deeds in Portland is an essential resource, maintaining documentation of land transactions and ownership throughout the region.
+For real estate and property related records covering the area, the Cumberland County Registry of Deeds in Portland is an essential resource, maintaining documentation of land transactions and ownership throughout the region.

 Vital Records